ldtteam/Structurize/README.md

 ### About the mod ###

    **copy_paste** is a mod for the famous game *Minecraft* from Mojang.
-This mod allows the user to generate many structures like ships, town halls, farms and even NPC's which are called workers.
-These workers can be assigned by the player to do various things ranging from building structures, gathering resources and even protecting existing buildings!
-Workers also have an experience and leveling system: the more they work, the more experience they'll get, allowing them to complete their tasks a lot faster.
+This Mod allows the player to save structures with a scan tool, manipulate regions with functions as remove, replace and delete entities.
-    The freedom and convenience given by this mod allows anyone to build many different cities: they can be small, specialized villages or big and vibrant metropolis.
-The possibilities are endless!
+   As well as paste these structures in the world.
+Additionally this mod adds a bunch of decorative blocks as shingles, timberframes and paperwalls.

 ##### Website:
 https://www.copy_paste.com/